Bean6754/dotfiles/Documentation/partitioning/1-partitioning-zfs.md

 ## Swap partition (will be encrypted with encswp in /etc/crypttab).

 Zero partition (run `dd` command once on an SSD or 7 times on a mechanical HDD) to ensure it is blank before formatting.
 Prevent data leaks as encswap should only encrypt start+growing, not entire partition (otherwise your boot-time would be like 10-20 minutes+ lol).

+Technically you should also do this on the entire drive if you're paranoid about data-leaks.
+Once on SSD and 7 times on mechanical HDD.

 `dd if=/dev/zero of=/dev/disk/by-id/drive-BRAND_SPECS-part4 bs=8M && sync`